sascommunities/sas-global-forum-2019/3156-2019-Drutar/README.md

 ## Supporting Code

-The code covered in the paper can be found in this repo!
-All SAS code must be submitted in a SAS Studio 5.1 (or later) session within a Viya 3.4 (or later) environment which contains the SAS Viya servies that are being called.
+# All SAS code must be submitted in a SAS Studio 5.1 (or later) session within a Viya 3.4 (or later) environment which contains the SAS Viya servies that are being called.

+The SAS Visual Analytics Reports and SAS code examples covered in the paper can be found in this repo!

 #Programatically Retrieve a VA Report's UID - [retrieve_VA_report_ID.sas](./retrieve_VA_report_ID.sas)